 “We really couldn’t fault the event and we had a fantastic turn out.
 Both clubs are amazed at the amount of money we were able to raise for EPIC Assist on the day,” said Michael.

-The clubs’ donation of over $600 will help deliver counseling and support to people with disability who are going through a difficult time.
+The clubs’ donation of over $600 will help deliver counselling and support to people with disability who are going through a difficult time.

 As a family-orientated community club, the XR6 & XR8 Club feel it is important to give back to their community in any way they can.
 The club will continue to raise funds for EPIC Assist for the duration of 2018.